Skip to content

 Define Detection Rules

-When defining security detection logic, you can use DQL to query data in the script and set signal trigger logic by defining conditional expressions (e.g., field matching, threshold judgment, etc.).
+When defining security detection logic, you can use DQL to query data in the script and set signal trigger logic by defining conditional expressions (such as field matching, threshold judgment, etc.).

 When writing rules independently, you can: